Preston gets a taste of northern Spain as Basque-themed restaurant is opened by the 'Banksy of the food world'

 Anthony, who has always been a keen chef and originally trained in catering at Runshaw College, is aiming to bring the informal, classy, yet affordable atmosphere and food of the Basque country with its tapas-style dishes served at the bar, to Preston's Flag Market.

-Pintxos translates as skewer and the small snacks are typically served in northern Spain pinned to a piece of bread with a wooden skewer.
+Pintxos translates as skewer, and the bite-sized pieces of food art, are typically served in northern Spain pinned to a piece of bread with a wooden skewer to eat while standing and socialising.

 Dishes include grilled fig and goats cheese, manchego cheese and serrano hams, stuffed mushrooms with brandy, garlic prawns all freshly made and served with Spanish beers and Basque wines such as the light, sparkling Txakoli and Cava wines from Raventós Codorníu, the oldest wine-grower in Spain.